-The economic and social potential of South Australia’s primary industries and regions is enriched and strengthened by Primary Industries and Regions SA (PIRSA) partnerships with a range of organisations including:
+The economic and social potential of South Australia’s primary industries and regions is enriched and strengthened by the Department of Primary Industries and Regions (PIRSA) partnerships with a range of organisations including:

 - industry peak bodies including Food South Australia, the SA Wine Industry Association and Primary Producers SA, and incorporated associations